 Maybe you're staying in with close family; maybe you're celebrating together from afar.
 Whether you need it for your table or your generous host's, wine is one of the quickest ways to complete a great Thanksgiving meal.

 Tomorrow is the most wine-derful time of the year: Beaujolais Nouveau Release Day!
 We're very excited about this year's crop, so we wanted to give you a little bit more information about the wines we've selected to carry at Haskell's this season.

 This story was originally written by Minneapolis-based writer Dave Arundel.

-In honor of Veterans Day, we'd like to share this story about Haskell's, World War II, a veteran named Armand Crump — and some missing whiskey.
-Special thanks to Dave Arundel for the write-up of this fascinating story.
+This Veterans Day, we'd like to share this little-known story about Haskell's, World War II, a veteran named Armand Crump — and some missing whiskey.

 Red wine is a great choice for fall weather and the meals that go with it.
 But how do you pick the right one?
 Of course, the choice comes down to your individual taste, but there are a few ways to evaluate red wine that can help you find a new favorite or just make the perfect pairing.

 It might be ironic that Halloween will be one of the least scary things about 2020.
 But in a time when it's hard to get together, bonding over drinks with friends is just what so many of us need to feel a bit more normal.
 Fortunately, we've got a whole list of Halloween cocktails to try at home after all the tricks have been treated and all the Monsters have been Mashed!

 A type of brandy made from twice-distilled white wine, cognac is known for its complex, character-driven flavor, courtesy of its prolonged aging (in French oak barrels for at least two years).
 There's a reason cognac is often poured neat, but cognac cocktails add a bit of a fun twist to this solo brandy.